Hola VPN review: the worst provider – get rid of it!

 Hola has also had some privacy issues, which makes one wonder why anybody is still using it to this day.

-For example, in 2015, Hola was found to be selling free users’ bandwidth to their paid subscribers for $20 a gigabyte under the Luminati name.
+For example, in 2015, Hola was found to be selling free users’ bandwidth to their paid subscribers for $20 a gigabyte under the Luminati name (*09.06.2021 update: Luminati has now changed their name to Bright Data).
 This caused a huge botnet of more than nine million IP addresses.
 This allowed a Luminati user to take control of the network and spread a DDoS attack through the website 8chan.
 This resulted in a 100x spike in peak traffic.

 ☒ Probably selling your data